hilsoncantos/Minesweeper-hc/README.md

 # Minesweeper game in ReactJS
 This is my version of the classic minesweeper game.
 It is a desktop-only application.

 I built this app to exercise my knowledge of ReactJS and Redux.
-There are things that can still be improved in this current verion.
+There are things that can still be improved in this current version.
 Please feel free to try it and give feedback when you can.
 Thanks.

 *************************************************************************